scipy.sparse.linalg.

 Maximum number of iterations.
 Iteration will stop after maxiter steps even if the specified tolerance has not been achieved.

-M{sparse matrix, ndarray, LinearOperator}
+M{sparse array, ndarray, LinearOperator}

 Preconditioner for A. The preconditioner should approximate the inverse of A. Effective preconditioning dramatically improves the rate of convergence, which implies that fewer iterations are needed to reach a given error tolerance.